 The audience for an outreach talk, on the other hand, is usually a group of teachers or high-school students, who have a more reliable interest in and knowledge of basic physics.

-- What the Discovery of the Higgs Boson says about What Might Be Found at the Large Hadron Collider The Large Hadron Collider (LHC) has now been running for several years (after a rocky start), but will shut down for major maintenance early next year.
+- Engineering the Vacuum: The Higgs Boson discovery and what it says about what the Large Hadron Collider might find The Large Hadron Collider (LHC) has now been running for several years (after a rocky start), but will shut down for major maintenance early next year.
 Although proposed as a no-lose proposition, so far the finding of a new boson has been the sole major discovery.
 This talk reviews why the start was rocky and how this constrains the physics program over the next few years.
 It then briefly surveys three things: what is the evidence that this new boson is the Higgs boson; why theoretical expectations are high for there being more to discover; and why the theoretical proposals fall broadly fall into three categories (and how each is faring in view of the data so far).
 If time permits I will close by telling you why I personally think the cosmological constant problem implies the LHC will strike paydirt and make quantum gravity an experimental science.

 - Physicists at CERN: Angels or Demons?
 The movie Angels and Demons, based on one of Dan Brown’s (Da Vinci Code) books, is partially set at the Large Hadron Collider (LHC) in CERN in Geneva.
 This talk provides a scorecard of how well the movie does at getting the physics right; and of how well Hollywood does at portraying science as a whole.
 It closes with a very brief summary of what the LHC is, how well it is performing so far, and what it is trying to achieve.

 - String Theory: Quantum Mechanics and Gravity – the Start of a Beautiful Relationship?
 String theory is our best candidate for a theory of the physics at very short distances, and is the only known candidate theory which handles quantum corrections to gravity in a reasonable way at the shortest distances.
-In this talk I (loosely) use the movie “Casablanca” to summarize some advances that have been made in understanding string theory, and some problems which remain to be solved.
+In this talk I (loosely) use the movie “Casablanca” to summarize some of the ideas behind string theory, and some problems and opportunities to which it leads.

 - Are We Alone?
 How Likely is Extraterrestrial Intelligence?
 40 years ago astronomer Frank Drake estimated how likely it would be that there might be other intelligent species in the galaxy.
 He did so in order to see whether or not it would be worth the effort to search the skies with radio telescopes for evidence of their existence.
 He concluded that it was, and the resulting search is known as SETI (Search for ExtraTerrestrial Intelligence).
 In this talk I will review this estimate, with an eye towards whether or not we can provide a better estimate today for the likelihood of extraterrestrial life, and what intelligent guesses we can reasonably make about their properties.
 Come along and find out if we are likely to be alone.